 Procedures using synthetic mesh have caused complications such as infection and pain.
 Instead, using fascia, or tissue, taken from the patient’s abdominal wall avoids complications from synthetic mesh.
 Sling procedures are available for men and women.

-This recently developed treatment involves injecting bulking agents around the urethra.
+This treatment involves injecting bulking agents around the urethra.

 “We inject into the muscle between the bladder and the urethra,” Johnson says.
 “This increases the bulk of the muscle to reduce incontinence.
 It slows down the urine flow and increases the resistance to urine coming through the urethra.”
 The brief, outpatient procedure is done with local anesthesia and offers quicker recovery than surgery.

 Sports and incontinence can be connected.
 Depending on how it’s measured and the type of exercise, women’s incontinence related to sports and fitness ranges anywhere from 30% to 80%, Wiebe says.
 Activities that include impact forces, such as running and jumping, tend to have higher rates of incontinence, and trampoline-related activities would land in the higher range for impact-related incontinence.

 “We do see much higher rates, above the general population, in women who participate in impact activities,” Wiebe says.
 In research on women, sports and incontinence, findings include:

 — In a study of European women athletes in track and field events, long-distance runners reported the highest rates of incontinence, which affected 44% of those surveyed overall in results published in the June 2021 issue of the International Journal of Environmental Research and Public Health.

 — A study of Portuguese elite women athletes found triple the rate of incontinence compared to age-matched control participants, in results published in December 2018 in the British Journal of Sports Medicine.
 Most of the women had never given birth.